Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

-which is an equivalence when restricted to the sub-category of LG-models $(X,f)$ where $f$ is a non-zero divisor on $X$ (i.e. the induced morphism $\mathcal{O}_X \to \mathcal{O}_X$ is a monomorphism), $X/S$ is separated, and $X$ has the resolution property (i.e. every coherent $\mathcal{O}_X$-Module is a quotient of a vector bundle). \end{thm} Theorem \ref{t1} provides a $\infty$-functorial, dg-categorical lax symmetric monoidal version of the so-called Orlov's comparison theorem, comparing matrix factorizations and categories of singularities (see \cite[Theorem 2.7]{efimov2015coherent} and \cite[Thm 3.5]{MR2910782}).
-We will see below (Remark \ref{rem-symmetricmonoidalSzerorelativeperfect}) that the lax symmetric monoidal natural transformation $\mathrm{Orl}^{-1,\,\otimes}$, identifies the \emph{symmetric monoidal} structure of $\Sing(S,0)$ given in the Prop. \ref{prop-laxstructureSingviabasechange} with the one in $\MF(S,0)$ of the Remark \ref{remark-comparisonMonoidalstructuresMF-2-periodic}.
-Moreover, for any $\LG$-model $(X,f)$ over $S$ with $f$ a non-zero divisor $X/S$ separated and $X$ having the resolution property (e.g. $X$ regular), the two dg-categories $\MF(X,f)$ and $\Sing(X,f)$ are then equivalent \emph{as} $A[u,u^{-1}]$-linear idempotent complete dg-categories.\\
+\item $\mathrm{Orl}^{-1,\,\otimes}$ is an equivalence when restricted to the sub-category of LG-models $(X,f)$ where $f$ is a non-zero divisor on $X$ (i.e. the induced morphism $\mathcal{O}_X \to \mathcal{O}_X$ is a monomorphism), $X/S$ is separated, and $X$ has the resolution property (i.e. every coherent $\mathcal{O}_X$-Module is a quotient of a vector bundle, e.g. $X$ regular). \item In particular, from (1) and (2), $\MF(X,f)$ and $\Sing(X,f)$ are then equivalent \emph{as $A[u,u^{-1}]$-linear }idempotent complete dg-categories. \end{enumerate} \end{thm}

+Theorem \ref{t1} provides a $\infty$-functorial, dg-categorical lax symmetric monoidal version of the so-called Orlov's comparison theorem, comparing matrix factorizations and categories of singularities (see \cite[Theorem 2.7]{efimov2015coherent} and \cite[Thm 3.5]{MR2910782}).